After surgery

 How long should I exercise for?

-You should continue your arm exercises until you get back to the range of arm movements before you had surgery, and without any discomfort.
+You should continue your arm exercises until you get back to the range of arm movements you had before surgery, and without any discomfort.
 This can take a few weeks or months.

 You should carry on with these exercises during radiotherapy treatment.
 This helps to stop your arm and shoulder from becoming stiff during your treatment.